To this day, my partner teases me about our first time and how we initially agreed to have sex.

 Affording time to build anticipation can help set the stage for a more enjoyable and satisfying sexual experience for everyone involved.

 While everyone has sex differently, the essential piece is to communicate clearly before and during any intimate encounter.
-I didn’t know about the Wheel of Consent when I first met my partner, and I’m very fortunate that she was able to say what she wanted and we avoided any major misunderstandings.
+I did not know about the Wheel of Consent when I first met my partner, and I am very fortunate that she was able to say what she wanted and we avoided any major misunderstandings.

 So, what exactly does consent and safer sex communication look like?
 Consider the following:

 It is important to trust your partners and feel a level of comfort with them before you start anything.
 This can help make it easier to have honest and open communication.
 For example, on my date, we made sure to not shy away from talking about sex at the restaurant.
 Try saying what you would like to try, and what you definitely do not like.
 Doing so only adds to the anticipation.

 2. Be clear and direct about your boundaries

 Say how you feel if at any point something does not sit right or if you want to try something new or different.
 Remember, consent is a constant conversation and you can say no to any sexual activity that you are not totally comfortable with.

 3. Use "I" statements to express your feelings and desires

 Instead of saying “You are doing it wrong,” you can say “I would really like it if you did this other thing.”
 Instead of saying “You like it when I choke you right?” say “It turns me on to watch you choke.
 Can I do that to you?”
 This helps to keep the conversation focused on your own feelings and experiences and how you like to give and receive pleasure.
 It is also pretty fucking hot.